Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Related Work

 \subsection{Time Series Prediction}

-Earlier research regarded crowd flow prediction as a classic time series prediction problem.
-Hamed et al. \cite{1995Short} applied the Autoregressive Integrated Moving Average (ARIMA) to forecast short-term traffic on the highway.
-ARIMA is a linear model that assumes future crowd flow is related to historical observation.
-But this assumption is not consistent with the actual crowd flow characteristics.
-Many nonlinear algorithms are proposed including support vector machine \cite{cong2016traffic}, Markov random field \cite{hoang_fccf:_2016}, decision tree method \cite{li_traffic_2015}, bayesian network \cite{wang2014new}.
-With the bloom of deep learning techniques, recurrent neural networks (e.g., LSTM \cite{hochreiter1997long} and GRU \cite{chung2014empirical}) and temporal convolutional networks (e.g., Wavenet \cite{WaveNet_2016} and TCN \cite{gated_tcn_2017}) are proposed especially for capturing temporal dependencies.
-Recently, many Transformer variants are designed for time series prediction, including STTN \cite{xu2020spatial}, Informer \cite{informer_2021}, Autoformer \cite{wu2021autoformer}, FEDformer \cite{FEDformer_2022} and Non-stationary Transformer \cite{liu2022non}.
-Although these methods may model the temporal dependencies very well, they fail to capture spatial correlations and leverage contextual information.
+Earlier research regarded crowd mobility prediction as a classic time series prediction problem, assuming that future crowd mobility is linearly correlated with historical observation and using linear models like ARIMA \cite{1995Short}.
+However, this assumption does not align with the actual characteristics of crowd mobility.
+Various nonlinear algorithms have been proposed, including support vector machine \cite{cong2016traffic}, Markov random field \cite{hoang_fccf:_2016}, decision tree method \cite{li_traffic_2015}, and bayesian network \cite{wang2014new}.
+With the bloom of deep learning techniques, recurrent neural networks (e.g., LSTM \cite{hochreiter1997long} and GRU \cite{chung2014empirical}) and temporal convolutional networks (e.g., Wavenet \cite{WaveNet_2016} and TCN \cite{gated_tcn_2017}) have been proposed to better capture temporal dependencies.
+Recently, several Transformer variants have emerged for time series prediction, including STTN \cite{xu2020spatial}, Informer \cite{informer_2021}, Autoformer \cite{wu2021autoformer}, FEDformer \cite{FEDformer_2022}, and Non-stationary Transformer \cite{liu2022non}.
+Although these methods may excel at modeling temporal dependencies, they often overlook spatial correlations and contextual information.